-SAML SSO enables your organization to control access to Sanity projects by using a third-party identity provider, such as Okta or Google.
-When you enable SAML (Security Assertion Markup Language) SSO (Single Sign-on), users who log into a project studio or the management interface will need to sign up and create an account using the SAML SSO flow, which redirects them through the identity provider before creating an account.
-Once they log in, they will be assigned a default role as defined in the organization's identity and security settings.
+SAML SSO enables your organization to control access to Sanity projects by using a third-party identity provider, such as Okta, Google, or Azure Active Directory.
+When you enable SAML (Security Assertion Markup Language) SSO (Single Sign-on), users who log into a project through studio or the management interface, will be authenticated through the organization’s identity provider.
+Once they log in, they will be assigned roles according to rules based on group membership from their user record in the identity provider.

-- An organization with a business or enterprise plan
+- An organization with a project on Enterprise plan or Growth plan with the SAML SSO add-on.

-- An external Identity Provider which supports SAML authentication (e.g., Okta or Google)
+- An external Identity Provider which supports SAML authentication (e.g., Okta, Google, or Azure AD)

 Your organization slug must:

 - Be between 1-20 characters long

 - Start with an alphanumeric character

 - Contain no other characters than